Sri Muktsar Sahib: Climate

 Climatically, the Western Himalaya in the north and the Thar Desert in the south and south-west mainly influence the climatic conditions.
 Since the city lies far away from the Sivalik Hills, and any of the major rivers, it experiences an extreme climate situation.
 Summers are extremely hot, and winters very cold.
 The city experiences four distinct seasons – spring (February – March), summer (April – August), fall/autumn (September – October) and winter (November – January), along with the monsoon season setting in towards the later half of the summer.
 Summers, from early April to mid October, are typically very hot and humid, with an average daily June high temperature of 104 °F (40 °C).
 The season experiences heat indices easily breaking 110 °F (43 °C).
-Winters are very cold and foggy with few sunny days, and with a December daytime average of 37.4 °F (3°C).
+Winters are very cold and foggy with few sunny days, and with a December daytime average of 37.4 °F (3 °C).
 The Western Disturbance brings some rain in winters that further adds to the chill.
 Spring and autumn are mild and pleasant seasons with low humidity.
 The monsoon season usually starts in the first week of July and continues till August.
 Thunderstorms are not uncommon during the Monsoon.
-The mean annual rainfall fluctuates around 425 mm.
-About 71 per cent of the annual rainfall in the city is received during the monsoon season.
+The mean annual rainfall fluctuates around 397.7 mm.
+Rainfall in 2023 being 385.7mm, around 3% lower than normal.
+About 75 per cent of the annual rainfall in the city is received during the monsoon season.